DarkoAI/Safest-Area-Maryland/README.md

-# Safest-Area-Maryland
+# Safest-Area-Maryland (R programming)

-Visualization of the Crime data in the Maryland and finding the safest area
+Visualization of the Crime data in Maryland to find the safest area